 This particular temple sits towards the back of the Three Pillars complex just outside Dali, China’s Yunnan province.
 One would be forgiven if they missed it whilst visiting, the main thoroughfare takes you past the core attraction, three large pillars, and then on to a larger temple to light some incense and buy the obligatory wrist bangle.
 Venture off the beaten track, however, and you’re rewarded with this majestic scene, with not a soul in sight.
 Okay, maybe one.

-Ever upwards we push, our obsidian basilisk leading the charge.
-Relentless.
-Effortless.
-Peering through thick mist nothing seems real, shapes extruded and elongated beyond recognition.
-Seemingly trapped in this event horizon for an eternity, we suddenly emerge victoriously, punching an exit through the swirling ceiling of this no man’s land.
+Ever upwards we push, our obsidian basilisk leading the relentless charge.
+We peer through thick mist yet nothing seems real, shapes extruded and elongated beyond recognition.
+Seemingly trapped in this event horizon for an eternity we suddenly emerge victorious, punching an exit through the swirling ceiling of this no man’s land.

-We wave once again to our cycling entourage, their spirits lifting as the wet, grey veil falls far below as finally we cast our eyes on the ice-capped peaks and lush green valleys of Shangri-La.
+We wave once again to our cycling entourage, their spirits lifting as the wet, grey veil falls far below.
+Finally we cast our eyes on the ice-capped peaks and lush green valleys of Shangri-La.

 TerracesBarnaby Jaco Skinner / Nikon D4 / 300 f4 / Yunnan